 Higher, harder, and far quieter than Alpe d’Huez.
 A little known giant-of-a-climb.
-It’s a dead-end, but a fabulous ride.
-Details here.
+It’s paved but a dead-end at 2100 metres (higher than anything nearby), but a fabulous ride well above Vaujany ski station.

 Tip: After descending Col du Sabot, you could return to Alpe d’Huez up the back (pink) road detailed in the “Five Different Rides” link above.